 SKA industry interaction basics

-The international SKA project, and its associated national and regional consortia programs, welcomes interest from potential industry partners.
-In general terms any joint research and development is viewed as a shared-risk endeavour, with SKA consortia and industry each contributing to defined activities.
+The international SKA project, and its associated national and regional consortia programmes, welcomes interest from potential industry partners.
+In general terms, any joint research and development is viewed as a shared-risk endeavour, with SKA consortia and industry each contributing to defined activities.
 In some countries industry may benefit from offset or government funding programs.

 Advantages of early stage collaboration